Abhi143210/SpringBoot-CRUD_Login-Thymeleaf/README.md

 Contributions to this project are welcome!
 If you find a bug or want to add a new feature, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](/path/to/LICENSE).

 ## Contact

-If you have any questions or suggestions, please feel free to contact me at your@email.com.
+If you have any questions or suggestions, please feel free to contact me at hosangadiabhishek@email.com.

 ---
-*Note: Replace "/path/to/" with the actual file paths for the logo, screenshots, and license.*